-Career training for a job in medical administration
+Career training for a job in a medical office

-In this hands-on healthcare job training program, you’ll learn the skills for entry into the fast growing field of medical administration.
-You’ll train in a medical office setting performing administrative duties, using specific knowledge of medical terminology and hospital and clinic procedures.
-You’ll also learn and practice scheduling appointments, billing patients and compiling and recording medical charts, reports, and correspondence.
+In this hands-on healthcare course, you’ll learn the skills for entry into the fast-growing healthcare industry.
+You’ll train in a medical office setting performing clerical duties, using specific knowledge of medical terminology and hospital and clinic procedures.
+You’ll also learn scheduling, billing and managing medical charts, reports, and correspondence.
 With two types of classes, a traditional program and a hybrid option, you can choose what training style works best for you.
-Once you graduate, we’ll help you find a job in the medical office administration field.
+Once you graduate, we’ll help you find a job in healthcare and the clerical.

 What you’ll learn in the job training program for Medical Clerk: